kerryjiang/SuperSocket.Document/210-Upgrade-from-SuperSocket-1.4.md

                 serverTypeName="GPSSocketService"
                 ip="Any" port="2012">
         </server>

+* Replace the file log4net.config you are using with the one provided by 1.5

 ## Logging API changes

 * Logger.LogInfo(*) => Logger.Info(*);
 * Logger.LogDebug(*) => Logger.Debug(*);
 * Logger.LogError(*) => Logger.Error(*);

 ## New bootstrap